systemsguide/systemsguide.github.io/docs/challenges.md

 ### Sysmedicalism

-_Sysmedicalists_ are those that ostracize systems for lacking an associated diagnosis such as DID, or otherwise adhering poorly to medical models of plurality.
+_Sysmedicalists_ are those that ostracize systems for lacking a medical diagnosis, or otherwise adhering poorly to medical models of plurality.
 Through these criteria, systems are excluded communities and support, and experience targeted sysphobia (e.g. accusations of "faking" systemhood) from what should be their peers.
-Setting aside the clear harm this does, there are several key problems with the way sysmedicalism selects acceptable plural systems.

-The first issue lays with plural-associated medical diagnoses.
-Diagnostic criteria for DID and OSDD are strictly defined, and exclude the experiences of many systems - especially those not actively distressed by their plurality.
+This targets a substantial population - DID and OSDD diagnoses exclude many systems by focusing primarily on individual traumatic history and self-reported criteria like personal distress.
-Even where it's possible, a mix of limited recommendations and poor practice means a diagnosis can invite medical discrimination or even genuine danger to a system.
+Additionally, this places pressure on systems who fit these criteria to _get_ a diagnosis, whereupon a mix of limited recommendations and poor practice means they invite medical discrimination (including a pressure to get "fixed") or even genuine danger to themselves in the form of rejected voluntary medical procedures or psych ward discharges.
-This can range from pressure to be "fixed" by psychologists, to difficulty being cleared for voluntary medical procedures, or even trouble being discharged from a ward.
-For these reasons, sysmedicalism selects for a privileged few who suit certain diagnostic criteria, are unlikely to be put in danger by a diagnosis, have the means to get a diagnosis, and who then _choose_ to get one.
-Not only is this narrow, but it places pressure on fellow systems to put themselves in danger for the privilege of being accepted.

-The second issue lays with language, causality, and the concept of objective observation.
-Sysmedicalists fundamentally believe that they and others are capable of objectively observing plural systems (including their own), and that medical criteria can then guide their observation to validate whether a system is acceptable.
-This means that even when the intent is inclusive, the use of objective language to describe plural systems validates this base assumption and enables sysmedicalist exclusion.
-This is widely weaponized online, where (owing to the medical classification of DID as a "trauma disorder") sysmedicalists focus on whether a system exists "through trauma" (or "traumagenic", deemed acceptable), or through some other mechanism (or "endogenic", deemed unacceptable).
+Sysmedicalist beliefs and language are widely propagated online, especially exclusion focusing on whether a system exists "through trauma" ("traumagenic", which is deemed acceptable), or through some other mechanism ("endogenic", which is deemed unacceptable).
-This is naturally not falsifiable - there's no way to validate that you possess an objective and correct understanding of the reason a system exists as it does, even in yourself.
+This is naturally not falsifiable - there's no way to validate that you possess an objective and correct understanding of the reason a system exists as it does, even in yourself (this is why we instead discuss causality as a personal belief, just like it's seen for singlets).
-However, by propagating the two key terms as a natural, objective categorization of systems, sysmedicalists are able to twist online discourse towards whether "endogenic" systems are acceptable, rather than whether these classifications have any right to exist at all.
+However, by propagating the two key terms as a natural, objective categorization of systems, sysmedicalists frequently twist online discourse towards whether "endogenic" systems are acceptable, rather than whether these classifications have any right to exist at all.
+Thankfully, this is invalidated by simply refusing to use this false-assumption-riddled language at all.

 ### Syscourse